Skwiix - Musical-Info-Advice-Support

 Picture

-For many younger children (say 9 or below), the Cornet offers an easier physical introduction to Trumpet playing.
-The Instruments – from a technique and repertoire perspective are the same for a beginner, so if you can play one, you can play the other.
-The advantage of the Cornet from the perspective of a younger player is that it
+For many younger children (say, nine or below), the Cornet offers an easier physical introduction to Trumpet playing.
+From a technique and repertoire perspective, the Instruments are the same for a beginner, so if you can play one, you can play the other.
+The advantage of the Cornet from the perspective of a younger player is that it is a more compact instrument – which is held closer to the body – making the physical strains of holding the instrument considerably easier.

 • Around half the weight (500g)

-• Robust and “dent proof”
+• Robust and "dent-proof."

 • Fun looking